sesamiapp/devportal/docs/2-sesami-experience/2-options.md

 ```

 ### skip-cart
-If set, the Experience will add the selected values to the cart and redirect the page to the check out page.
+If set, the Experience will add the selected values to the cart and redirect the page to the checkout page.
 To make this work, you also have to set the **auto-add-to-cart** option.

 ```html {5}